shivaacharjee/sailenShortMenu/Readme.txt

 [menu name="YOUR_MENU_NAME" class="CLASS_FOR_UL_TAG" con="CLASS_FOR_THE_CONTAINER" depth="LEVEL" ]

+<u>The Shortcode can also be included within the Widget area and sidebars </u>

 * YOUR_MENU_NAME [Name of the Menu created by you][Required]

 * CLASS_FOR_UL_TAG [If yu want to provide a different class for the Ul tag.
 Default is assigned] [Optional]